Male professional after email account takeover

 Recovery: Immediate Steps To Take After A Suspected Attack

-2. Review account activity - Review all account activity, including login history and sent emails, to identify any suspicious actions and determine the extent of the compromise.
+2. Review account activity: Check your login history and sent emails for any suspicious activity to understand the extent of the breach.

 Prioritising Email Security